BBong119/bbong119.github.io/dbr-detailed-info/manual/parameters/imageParmeter/AccompanyingTextRecognitionModes.md

-## AccompanyingTextRecognitionModess
+## AccompanyingTextRecognitionModes

 ### Mode Properties
-`AccompanyingTextRecognitionModess` is a parameter for setting the mode to recognize accompanying text.
+`AccompanyingTextRecognitionModes` is a parameter for setting the mode to recognize accompanying text.
 It consisits of one or more `AccompanyingTextRecognitionMode` items and each item has its own arguments.
 The array index represents the priority of the item.
 The smaller index is, the higher priority is.

 | Value Type | Value Range | Default Value |
 | ---------- | ----------- | ------------- |